ComputerAidedLL/click-and-collect/nanoyalla/README.md

   * `nanoll.v`: minimal trusted base defining LL proofs as the `ll` type
   * `macroll.v`: derivable rules for the `ll` type
+  * `extractionll.v`: configuration for proof extraction to OCaml